francoameri/case-studies/emergency-ethernet-cable-repair/readme.md

 ![Workaround](./images/Workaround.png)

-> Cable ended up looking this way after applying the workaround, not respecting the TIA-568A or B norms, but working properly until we could solve the issue in the correct way.
+> Workaround Layout: cable ended up looking this way after applying the workaround, not respecting the TIA-568A or B norms, but working properly until we could solve the issue in the correct way.

 > TX pair, in this workaround, ended up being the brown ones, in both ends of the cable; RX par was still green since it wasn't damaged.